-Applicants for Grassroots Funding should be working in the Northland community, helping Families/Whānau by supporting the wellbeing of tamariki/children, rangatahi/young people, and/or whānau/families.
+To be eligible to apply for a Grassroots grant your group should be working in the Northland community.
+Your project/initiative should be helping Families/Whānau by supporting the wellbeing of tamariki/children, rangatahi/young people, and/or whānau/families.

 To find out more about how The Tindall Foundation describe their aims for supporting Family/Whānau through this fund, click here.

 We really want your application to succeed; however, there are always more applications than funds.
 Before applying, first check you are eligible by reading ‘What we fund’ and ‘Exclusions’ below.

 Check on our How to Apply page for all the documents you will need to make your application.

 What we fund